BastienBabar/quiz/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+---

+A ruby translation project managed on [Locale](http://www.localeapp.com/) that's open to all!

+## Contributing to quiz

+- Edit the translations directly on the [quiz](http://www.localeapp.com/projects/public?search=quiz) project on Locale.
+- **That's it!**
+- The maintainer will then pull translations from the Locale project and push to Github.

+Happy translating!